apache/apisix/docs/en/latest/getting-started.md

 ### Verification

 Congratulations once more!
 We have created one `Route` and `Upstream`, also we bind them together.
-Now lets call Apache APISIX to test the `created route`.
+Now let's call Apache APISIX to test the `created route`.

 ```bash
 $ curl -i -X GET "http://127.0.0.1:9080/get?foo1=bar1&foo2=bar2" -H "Host: httpbin.org"